ProvableHQ/welcome/documentation/concepts/01_programs.md

 record token:
     // The token owner.
     owner as address.private;
-    // The Aleo balance (in gates).
+    // The Aleo balance (in microcredits).
-    gates as u64.private;
+    microcredits as u64.private;
     // The token balance.
     amount as u64.private;